 (Information provided by the American Health Care Association)

-Myth: A nursing facility is another name for hospital.
+Myth: A nursing facility is another name for a hospital.

 - Nursing facilities do not have restrictive visiting hours as do hospitals.

 - Residents are encouraged to eat in the communal dining room with their friends.

 - Activity directors plan various activities on a daily basis to stimulate residents mentally, physically, and socially.

 Myth: If I enter a nursing facility, I will never go home.

 - The primary goal for nursing facilities is to rehabilitate residents so that they can return to the community.

 - Many residents are discharged to their homes or other more independent facility arrangements.

 Myth: I will have no privacy in a nursing facility.